cbrownstein-lambda/lambda-docs-mkdocs/docs/on-demand-cloud/lambda-chat-api.md

 # Using the Lambda Chat API

-The Lambda Chat API enables you to use the Llama 3.1 405B large language model (LLM) without the need to set up your own vLLM API server on an on-demand instance or 1-Click Cluster (1CC).
+The Lambda Chat API enables you to use the [Llama 3.1](https://llama.meta.com/) 405B Instruct large language model (LLM) without the need to set up your own vLLM API server on an on-demand instance or 1-Click Cluster (1CC).

 Since the Lambda Chat API is compatible with the [OpenAI API](https://platform.openai.com/docs/overview), you can use it as a drop-in